zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/WebHDFS.md

         Location: webhdfs://<HOST>:<PORT>/<PATH>
         Content-Length: 0

+    If no permissions are specified, the newly created file will be assigned with default 644 permission.
+No umask mode will be applied from server side (so "fs.permissions.umask-mode" value configuration set on Namenode side will have no effect).

 **Note** that the reason of having two-step create/append is for preventing clients to send out data before the redirect.
 This issue is addressed by the "`Expect: 100-continue`" header in HTTP/1.1; see [RFC 2616, Section 8.2.3](http://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html#sec8.2.3).
 Unfortunately, there are software library bugs (e.g. Jetty 6 HTTP server and Java 6 HTTP client), which do not correctly implement "`Expect: 100-continue`".
 The two-step create/append is a temporary workaround for the software library bugs.

 See also: [`overwrite`](#Overwrite), [`blocksize`](#Block_Size), [`replication`](#Replication), [`permission`](#Permission), [`buffersize`](#Buffer_Size), [FileSystem](../../api/org/apache/hadoop/fs/FileSystem.html).create